 FERNANDO BENGOECHEA 1965 - 2004

-Internationally acclaimed photographer Fernando Bengoechea lost his life when he was swept to sea by a massive Tsunami that hit the Indian Ocean in December 2004.
+A massive Tsunami took the life of internationally acclaimed photographer Fernando Bengoechea in December 2004.
 He was vacationing in Sri Lanka with partner Nate Berkus.
-Nate survived the natural disaster.
+Nate miraculously survived the disaster.
 Fernando's body was never found.
 He was 39.

 You can learn a little more about it from this Oprah Winfrey show.